Accounts payable

 • Jan.
 09: Paid cash to supplier for inventory purchased on January 1.

-Required: Prepare all necessary journal entries assuming the Chicago uses a periodic inventory system and gross method of accounting for purchases discounts.
+Required: Prepare all necessary journal entries assuming Chicago uses a periodic inventory system and gross method of accounting for purchases discounts.

 Solution: